PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 $ SUBMISSION_NETID=netID
 ```

 5. Copy the student's submission into your folder.
-Replace `assignmentName` with the assignment name (e.g. `Autocomplete`).
+Replace `assignmentName` with the assignment name (e.g. `Autocomplete`; may have differing capitalization).
+Note that using tab completion may result in the `$` being escaped with a `\`.
+Remove the `\` if this happens.

 ```
 $ cp -pr ~/$ROOT_DIR/assignmentName/by_netid/$SUBMISSION_NETID ./$SUBMISSION_NETID